When employee monitoring is too invasive

 To explain this more straightforwardly, we can say that monitoring becomes excessive or too invasive when it goes beyond your business needs because it collects too much sensitive information that might reveal private data about your employees.
 What’s more, when data of this nature is collected frequently, it can easily be used to micromanage employees.

 Also, it is relatively easy to dive into excessive monitoring (especially if your plans are productivity monitoring and assessment).
 Why does this happen?
 Due to the range of monitoring software on the market with invasive functions that go well beyond productivity monitoring needs.
-Such features are neither productivity monitoring nor productivity assessment, and can inevitably result in privacy infringement, micromanagement, security breaches, and loss of reputation because they are spying or spy-like functions.
+Such features are neither productivity monitoring nor productivity assessment.
+They can inevitably result in privacy infringement, micromanagement, security breaches, and loss of reputation because they are spying or spy-like functions.
 Let us explain in detail.

 Monitoring becomes excessive or too invasive when it goes beyond your business needs because it collects sensitive information that might reveal private data about your employees.